 The University of Cambridge is one of the most distinguished universities in the world.
 Apart from its rich and rigorous existence as a university, its influence has been felt around the world for generations with its upper secondary programmes.

 The Cambridge A Levels, or The Advanced Level, is the gold standard of the Cambridge International Examination qualifications.
 It is recognised and accepted by numerous universities around the world and particularly well received by universities of the European Union.

-What subjects are offered by the Cambridge A Levels?
+Subjects are offered by the Cambridge A Levels

 A Level students choose four subjects in their first year of the programme and drop to three in the second.
 These are the three that are formally and externally examined at the end of the second year in April-May.
 Students can choose from the following four subject areas: